KooKoo: Singles

 Two singles were released from the album: "Backfired", which peaked at number 24 in Australia, number 32 in the UK and number 43 in the US in August 1981, and "The Jam Was Moving", which reached number 82 in the US.

 A third single, "Chrome", was only released in some parts of Europe, but failed to chart.
 Another track, "Jump Jump", was only released as a single in Peru.

 "Chrome" served as the B-side to "The Jam was Moving", only being issued in Germany as a single and in the US as a promotional 12-inch single only.

+Reception

+In The Boston Phoenix, Ken Emerson gave the album a mixed review, writing that "Harry comes across on KooKoo as inaccessible, invulnerable, and creepy.
+The congealment of her character that began with the success of Heart of Glass is now complete: she’s an ice-cold icon. ...
+[T]hough KooKoo lacks the playful energy and innocence of Parallel Lines (1978), Blondie’s best album, it’s far more accomplished and fully realized than either of the band’s subsequent LPs. ...
+You may dislike the destination, but KooKoo knows exactly where it’s going."
+Rob Sheffield wrote in the Spin Alternative Record Guide (1995), "KooKoo is disappointingly diffuse, and it's easy to hear what went wrong: while Harry meekly imitates the suave funk of Chic's classic Real People, Rodgers reverts to his true roots in European art-rock."

+Writing for Popmatters in 2021, Rich Wilhelm described it as "a flawed but beguiling experiment that paved the way for Let's Dance and Like a Virgin".